 Mutual Self-Help Housing

-PLEASE NOTE: Helena Habitat will be accepting full applications for our 2020 Build cycle from August 1st to November 30th of 2019.
+PLEASE NOTE: Helena Habitat will be accepting full applications for our 2020 Build cycle from August 1st 2019 to January 15th 2020.

 Helena Area Habitat for Humanity is partnering with the United States Department of Agriculture (USDA) and the Rural Community Assistance Corporation (RCAC) to offer the Mutual Self-Help Housing program to the Helena Area